The Treasure Chest

 The Treasure Map

 You will then walk us through where you’re “going to hide” your treasure chest on the island.
 (Again, see the script I give you for ideas/wording.
-And please make sure your directions and where you mark your “X” on the map actually line up.)
+And please make sure that where you say you’re going to mark your “X” and where you actually mark it on the map line up.)

 What You Can Expect That We WILL and WON’T Do In Class